Jordan-Heath/Jordan-Heath.github.io/README.md

 ### [Idle Landlord](IdleLandlord/IdleLandlord.html)

 I've wanted to make a clicker game for a while.
-The king of passive income is landlording, so I really wanted to make 'Idle Landlord' the 1970s aesthetic clicker game.
+The king of passive income is landlording, so I really wanted to make landlord themed clicker game.
 Features:

-- [x] 1970s aesthetic
 - [x] Work a job and get promoted
 - [x] 7 properties you can buy
 - [x] Upgrade Properties to earn more